techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (253)
 Which of the following are valid arguments to the DataInputStream constructor?
 (Choose one.)

-a.
-File
+A. File

-b.
-FileReader
+B. FileReader

-c.
-FileInputStream
+C. FileInputStream

-d.
-RandomAccessFile
+D. RandomAccessFile

-Answer: C
+ANSWER: C
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: